Morten Levin

-Morten Levin (born 1946) is a Norwegian sociologist and Professor of Organization and Work Science at the Norwegian University of Science and Technology (NTNU).
-He has formerly been a Research Director at SINTEF and has worked for the Royal Norwegian Defense Research Establishment and universities throughout Scandinavia and at Cornell University.
-His research focuses on change in organizations, especially with a view to the importance of the interaction between technology and organization.
-He has contributed to the epistemological and methodological basis of action research, and has published books and articles on organization and management, organizational development and action research.
+Morten Levin (11 July 1946 – 23 April 2023) was a Norwegian sociologist and Professor of Organization and Work Science at the Norwegian University of Science and Technology (NTNU).
+He was formerly a Research Director at SINTEF and worked for the Royal Norwegian Defense Research Establishment and universities throughout Scandinavia and at Cornell University.
+His research focused on change in organizations, especially with a view to the importance of the interaction between technology and organization.
+He contributed to the epistemological and methodological basis of action research, and has published books and articles on organization and management, organizational development and action research.